flairNLP/flair/resources/docs/EXPERIMENTS.md

-Here, we detail the steps you need to take to reproduce the experiments in [Akbik et. al (2018)](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing) and how to train your own state-of-the-art sequence labelers. **Note**: To exactly reproduce results, use version 0.2.1 of Flair.
+Here, we detail the steps you need to take to reproduce the experiments in [Akbik et. al (2018)](https://drive.google.com/file/d/17yVpFA7MmXaQFTe-HDpZuqw9fJlmzg56/view?usp=sharing) and how to train your own state-of-the-art sequence labelers.

+**Note**: If you want to exactly reproduce the results of the paper, either install version 0.2.1 of Flair from pip, or checkout tag 0.2.0 from the repo.
+If you just want to train a model, always use the latest version!

 **Data.** For each experiment, you need to first get the evaluation dataset.
 Then execute the code as provided in this documentation.